MeteorStudioASU/lcc/README.md

 ## Setup (Windows)

-1. Install virtual audio device so that you can route audio inputs and outputs (e.g. https://www.vb-audio.com/Cable/index.htm).
+1. Install virtual audio device so that you can route audio inputs and outputs (e.g., https://www.vb-audio.com/Cable/index.htm).

 2. Select your virtual audio device / `CABLE Input` as your playback device.